zhyi/zse/README.md

 zse-opt
 ---
-This library provides a simple and type-safe framework to manage application options.
+Provides a simple and type-safe framework to manage application options.

 An option is represented by an `Option` instance, which defines the option's name, value type and default value.
 The `OptionManager` interface defines a set